HAProxy ALOHA

 - You can now specify

-, determines allowed signature algorithms for client certificate authentication.
-You can also set these globally with the directivesssl-default-server-sigalgs
+sigalgsandclient-sigalgsonserverlines in abackend.
+The first argument,sigalgs, determines allowed signature algorithms for a TLS handshake.
+The second,client-sigalgs, determines allowed signature algorithms for client certificate authentication.
+You can also set these globally with the directivesssl-default-server-sigalgsandssl-default-server-client-sigalgs. - The

-message to a backend server during a TLS handshake.
-You can also set this globally for all servers with thessl-default-server-curves
+serverdirective has a newcurvesargument for setting elliptic curves to use when sending theClientHellomessage to a backend server during a TLS handshake.
+You can also set this globally for all servers with thessl-default-server-curvesdirective.

 Reverse HTTP